adamlwomble/milk-and-honey/content/recipes/mini-peach-pies.md

       Throughout this process place the mini pie crusts in the refrigerator to prevent them from getting too warm if needed.
-  - title: "Egg wash the Pies "
+  - title: "Prep mini pies for assembly "
     description: >-
       Make an egg wash by cracking an egg into a small container with a pinch of salt and beat it well.